GoogleCloudPlatform/cpp-samples/speech/api/README.md

    ```

 1. **Compile these examples:**
+   Use the `vcpkg` toolchain file to download and compile dependencies.
+This file would be in the directory you
+   cloned `vcpkg` into, `$HOME/vcpkg` if you are following the instructions to the letter.
+Note that building all the
-   Note that building all the dependencies can take up to an hour, depending on the performance of your workstation.
+   dependencies can take up to an hour, depending on the performance of your workstation.
+These dependencies are cached,
-   These dependencies are cached, a second build be substantially faster.
+   so a second build should be substantially faster.
    ```sh
    cd cpp-samples/speech/api
    cmake -S. -B.build -DCMAKE_TOOLCHAIN_FILE=$HOME/vcpkg/scripts/buildsystems/vcpkg.cmake